ozgurakan/devopsblog/source/_posts/2013-02-25-cooking-with-chef4.markdown

 ---
 layout: post
-title: "Cooking with Chef, part 4"
+title: "How Rackspace uses Chef to deploy OpenStack in the Private Cloud"
 date: 2013-02-25 08:00
 comments: false
-published: false
 author: Ryan Richard
 categories:
 - OpenStack
 - Chef
+- Private Cloud
 ---
 ![](/a/2013-01-09-cooking-with-chef/chef_logo.png "Chef Logo")

 _This is a guest post from Ryan Richard.
-Ryan Richard ([@rackninja](http://twitter.com/rackninja)) is an OpenStack Engineer for [Rackspace Private Cloud](http://www.rackspace.com/cloud/private/) and is a Red Hat Certified Architect.
+Ryan is an OpenStack Engineer for [Rackspace Private Cloud](http://www.rackspace.com/cloud/private/) and is a Red Hat Certified Architect.
 He has been at Rackspace for almost 6 years and has been working on OpenStack for one year.
-His current role involves in designing, deploying and supporting OpenStack based private clouds inside and outside of Rackspace data centers._
+His current role involves in designing, deploying and supporting OpenStack based private clouds inside and outside of Rackspace data centers.
+You can follow him on twitter: [@rackninja](http://twitter.com/rackninja)._

 Following Hart's previous blog posts, [Cooking With Chef](http://devops.rackspace.com/cooking-with-chef.html),  I am going to describe how Rackspace leverages Chef to deploy our [Private Cloud Software](http://www.rackspace.com/cloud/private/openstack_software/) called Alamo.
 <!--More-->